quicwg/multipath/draft-ietf-quic-multipath.md

 however, as the "old" path will not work anymore, it will be silently closed after the idle timeout expires.

+If an endpoint receives a PATH_CHALLENGE frame with a new CID on a existing path and did not receive a RETIRED_CONNECTION_ID frame for the old CID yet, it can send an PATH_ABANDON frame for that CID in order to indicate that the "old" path is not usable anymore.

 # New Frames {#frames}